ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Improved Protocol Validation

-Imporved to prevent abnormal server termination and behavior caused by the transmission of invalid packets (malformed packets).
+Improved to prevent abnormal server termination and behavior caused by the transmission of invalid packets (malformed packets).
 Packet validity is now checked during protocol processing, and in cases of abnormalities, the client's connection is terminated, and diagnostic logs are generated.
 To enable this feature, the default value of CM_MSGLOG_FLAG has been set to 3, and the default value of SERVER_MSGLOG_FLAG has been changed to 15.

 ##### Enhanced Transaction Stability - Multiple Rollback Segment

-The maximum number of concurrent transactions for disk table that can be executed simultaneously has been expanded from the previous 512 to 16,384
+The maximum number of concurrent transactions for the disk table that can be executed simultaneously has been expanded from the previous 512 to 16,384

 ##### Improved Undo Tablespace Reusability